usgs/waterdata_labs/content/api-docs/observations.md

 categories:
   - api
 type: api-post
-description: The Observations API is
+description: The Observations API is the beginning of a next generation data web service for accessing USGS water data.
 keywords:
   - api
   - data